nextflow-io/training/docs/basic_training/processes.md

 }
 ```

-1. Zero, one or more process directives
+1. Zero, one, or more process directives
-2. Zero, one or more process inputs
+2. Zero, one, or more process inputs
-3. Zero, one or more process outputs
+3. Zero, one, or more process outputs
 4. An optional boolean conditional to trigger the process execution
 5. The command to be executed